Tuesdays from 5pm to 6pm Green Room at Dragon Hall

 Code Club is restricted to 10 children

-Dragon Hall Tech Hub is the first Regional Centre for Code Club and run our very own code club at Dragon Hall on Mondays from 5pm to 6pm
+Dragon Hall Tech Hub was the first Regional Centre for Code Club

 Code Club is a nationwide network of free volunteer-led after-school coding clubs for children aged 9 to 11